snowdiamonds/react-email-shopify-liquid/README.md

 You are building a headless ecommerce experience using shopify.
 Probably with Hydrogen, Remix, NextJS, etc.

-You've built a set of composoble components using React, however there is one critical piece that is missing: Email Notifications.
+You've built a set of composable components using React, however there is one critical piece that is missing: Email Notifications.
 Emails for Order confirmation, shipping, etc.

-You'll need to use Shopify's Liquid to build all of your email templates, which is a completely different developer experience than React.
+You'll need to use Shopify's `Liquid` to build all of your email templates, which is a completely different developer experience than React.

 ## This Solution